pattonsgirl/Fall2021-CEG3120/Projects/Project2/README.md

 - Dependencies
   - Is `python` required?
 What version?
 How do you install `discord.py`?

-## Part 2 - Discord Bot Production
+## Part 2 - Discord Bot Modifications

-Clone your repo and run your code on the AWS instance.
+1. Clone your repo and run your code on the AWS instance.

-Make tweaks locally (such as adding another quote)

-Use `pull`s to have the changes deploy to "production"
+2. Create a `branch` and make one of the modifications to the code listed below:
+  - outputs quotes based on a command of your choice
+    - note that this _must_ be a different command and set of quotes from the demo
+  - outputs pictures based on a command of your choice
+    - see `!corgme` in the Department server under Discussion.
+Please spam #cute-pets only
+  - Note: you are allowed to both, or pay around beyond just these, but at minimum one of these

+3. Test your changes while on the `branch`.
+When your changes are tested and working, `merge` your `branch` changes with `main`

-## The Research Part
+## Part 3 - R&D (Research & Documentation)

 For both projects, especially the Discord bot, you may have realized that it is lame that it only runs when you run the program.